awslabs/aws-mysql-jdbc/README.md

 ### AWS IAM Database Authentication

-An optional authentication method is to use Amazon AWS Identity and Access Management (IAM).
+The driver supports Amazon AWS Identity and Access Management (IAM) authentication.
 When using AWS IAM database authentication, the host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `database-mysql-name.cluster-XYZ.us-east-2.rds.amazonaws.com`